We were happy to welcome a new intake of Beginners on the first week of our Tango Crash Course last Saturday.

 Yes, in tennis you have an opponent and in tango you have a partner.
 But despite this completely different dynamic, the connections between the two are strong.

 Tango, like tennis, is a game of action and a response.
 In both disciplines, you don’t know what the other will do in any given moment.
-And indeed before that moment in time, your partner doesn’t know himself.
-Your decision as to how to respond to your partner’s action must therefore be made immediately and once the decision is made, it must be adhered to.
+And indeed before that moment in time, your partner doesn’t know themselves.
+Your decision as to how to respond to your partner’s action must therefore be made immediately and once the decision is made, it can’t be changed.
 In this way, fluidity between the two partners is maintained.

 Thank you to all our wonderful new students for your energy, enthusiasm and sense of fun.
 We can’t wait to reveal more about Argentine tango to you over the next month and beyond!